 Dealing with cravings is one of the biggest challenges you face when trying to stay sober.
 Even if you’re careful about minimizing stress, staying away from people who still drink or use, and avoiding other triggers, you will sometimes get cravings anyway.
 Eventually, cravings get less frequent and less intense, but they never stop completely.
-Here are some ways to keep a craving from ruining your recovery.

 When you experience a craving or any challenging emotion, the natural reflex is to try to push it away or make it stop.
 Often, that just makes it more intense.
 A better way to respond is first to acknowledge what you’re feeling and then to explore it a bit.
 What does it feel like physically?
 Where do you feel it in your body?
 Acknowledging a craving and knowing it’s only a collection of sensations and not an imperative gives the craving less power over you.